MRT GoMRTGo

 • a stored-value transit card

-• a concession card, if you are eligible
+• a concession card, if eligible

 • Tap in and tap out every trip